jrial/pylint-import-issue-demo/README.md

 ## How to run

-The `run_test.py` script in the root of this repo contains a script that demonstrates the bug:
+The `run_test` script in the root of this repo contains a script that demonstrates the bug:

 1. It starts by creating a virtualenv named `myproject` in which to install Pylint